 - Transitioning back to home community and managing associated challenges

 As clients progress in their treatment program, they learn and develop a set of social competencies designed to help them better manage the challenges of everyday life, without needing drugs.
-Communicating effectively, being reliable, working in a team, and problem-solving are among the competencies developed at Portage.
+Communicating effectively, being reliable, working in a team, and problem-solving are among the competencies developed in our programs.

 For a full list: Portage’s competencies